vpchung/nf-synapse-challenge/README.md

 This workflow expects a secret called `SYNAPSE_AUTH_TOKEN` (a Synapse Authentication Token).
 This secret should be configured in your local installation of Nextflow for local runs, or as a workspace secret in your Nextflow Tower workspace.
 Ensure that the token you use has access to any Synapse views and folders that you intend to use as inputs to the workflow.

-**Note:** All default parameter values for Synapse project or objects (`view_id` and `input_id`) currently point to a Synapse project that only DPE team members have access to.
+**Note:** All default parameter values for Synapse project or objects (e.g. `view_id`, `data_folder_id`) currently point to a Synapse project that only DPE team members have access to.
 Unless you have access to the `DPE-Testing` Synapse project, you will not be able to test this workflow with the default values using your `SYNAPSE_AUTH_TOKEN`.

 ## Supported Challenge Types